dhowai/portfolio-1-onewheel/README.md

 -The iframe videos from the how page was taken from the Future Motion Onewheel Youtube page (https://www.youtube.com/channel/UCCZMFqngWIbTcX_zPWPIJkg)
 -The iframe videos from the how page was taken from Jake Leary's Youtube page (https://www.youtube.com/channel/UCShXnEcpwFVJBJyp5OqB5Lw)
--The iframe video from the how page was taken from Jimmy Chang's Youtube page (https://www.youtube.com/watch?v=_aqExgtYOIg) -The pictures from the maintenance page was taken from the google search for each item.
-These images had white backgrounds, therefore used a useful tool to remove backgrounds (https://remove-white-background.imageonline.co/)
+-The iframe video from the how page was taken from Jimmy Chang's Youtube page (https://www.youtube.com/watch?v=_aqExgtYOIg)

 -The gifs used in the maintenance page was taken from my own gif generator page [giphy](https://giphy.com/channel/dayz130)